 There are a number of reasons why people who would like to vote cannot on a given day.
 For those situation, absentee balloting – where you complete your ballot prior to Election Day – is available.
 The official permissable reasons are listed here, but they basically account for inability to vote due to being out of town; being uncertain due to one’s work schedule; disability; or religious observance.
 As a practical matter, most people’s primary barrier is likely work-related (commuting from Boston, business travel out of town, etc.)

 The process for completing your absentee ballot is straightforward:

-1) If you think you may not be able to get to the polls on November 3rd, the easiest way to vote is in person prior to Election Day.
-Once the ballots are ready (later this month), you can walk into the City Clerk’s office and vote right there (just bring some form of ID).
+1) If you think you may not be able to get to the polls on November 7th, the easiest way to vote is in person prior to Election Day.
+To do so, you can walk into the City Clerk’s office and vote right there (just bring some form of ID).

 2) You can also fill out an absentee ballot application (found here), and either drop it off at the City Clerk’s office at City Hall; mail it back at the address found on the top of the one-page form; or scan it and then email it to the City Clerk, Kelli Barnaby, at firstname.lastname@example.org.
 You will then have a copy of the ballot sent to your home address, which you must return prior to Election Day.

 In terms of Election Day, anything I need to know at the polling location?

 1) With the exception of a few peak periods (right after the polls open, lunchtime, close of the business day), there is little, if any, line to vote on municipal election days.
 Turnout is unfortunately generally much lower than during presidential election years, but the number of polling locations is the same.
 Thus, voting is a very quick process.